erezgeva/libptpmgmt/README.md

 # <u>Preface</u>

-This library uses IEEE 1558 management messages to communicate with PTP entities over the network.
+The library for PTP management client uses IEEE 1558 management messages to communicate with PTP entities over the network.
 We support get, set and command of all management TLVs that are described in IEEE 1588-2019.
 In addition, we support linuxptp specific implementation management TLVs.
 The library supports the three PTP network layers